gchq/Palisade-services/README.md

 | dashboard.install                       | Install the kubernetes dashboard, **default=false**
 | global.redis.install                    | Install Redis, **default=true**
 | global.redis-cluster.install            | Install Redis-cluster, **default=false**
+| global.redisClusterEnabled              | Set to true to use Redis-cluster or false to use Redis.
+Useful if redis is already installed. **default=false**

 #### Redis vs Redis-Cluster
 The key difference is scalability, write-points, sharding and partitioning.